gabriel19913/DataScienceWithPython/Repositories.md

 * [sysidentpy](https://github.com/wilsonrljr/sysidentpy) - sysidentpy is a Python module for System Identification using NARMAX models built on top of numpy and is distributed under the 3-Clause BSD license.
 * [Texthero](https://github.com/jbesomi/texthero) - Text preprocessing, representation and visualization from zero to hero https://texthero.org
 * [tpot](https://github.com/EpistasisLab/tpot) - A Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming http://epistasislab.github.io/tpot/
 * [tsfel](https://github.com/fraunhoferportugal/tsfel) - This repository hosts the TSFEL - Time Series Feature Extraction Library python package.
 TSFEL assists researchers on exploratory feature extraction tasks on time series without requiring significant programming effort.
+* [tuplex](https://github.com/tuplex/tuplex) - Tuplex is a parallel big data processing framework that runs data science pipelines written in Python at the speed of compiled code.
 * [Unvoiced](https://github.com/grassknoted/Unvoiced) - Application that converts American Sign Language to Speech.
+* [Visual Python](https://github.com/visualpython/visualpython) - Visual Python is a GUI-based Python code generator, developed on the Jupyter Notebook environment as an extension.
 * [Vowpal Wabbit](https://github.com/VowpalWabbit/vowpal_wabbit) - Vowpal Wabbit is a machine learning system which pushes the frontier of machine learning with techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.
 * [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) - This repository contains the codes of "A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild", published at ACM Multimedia 2020.
 * [xarray](https://github.com/pydata/xarray) - xarray (formerly xray) is an open source project and Python package that makes working with labelled multi-dimensional arrays simple, efficient, and fun!